SciPyCourse2018/scipycourse2018.github.io/project.md

 - use at least one numpy array
 - use short but descriptive variable names in your code
 - document your code: use markdown in your `.ipynb` and/or directly comment your python code with `#` or `'''` or `"""`
+- try and be succint, while keeping the code readable

 ### Plus do at least 6 of the following: